Stern of US WW II destroyer discovered near remote Alaskan island: Survivor recounts harrowing day

 Any sailors in the stern that were fortunate enough to survive the blast then had to contend with the frigid Bering Sea.
 “The water was so cold, you couldn’t be more than 10 or 15 minutes in there,” said Weathers, who helped haul survivors back onto the ship.
 “There weren’t too many of them.”

-Seventy-one lives were lost following the incident, but luckily 20 sailors were also saved.
+Seventy-one lives were lost following the incident.
+In the aftermath of the blast, 20 sailors were saved when the Abner Read's crew pulled them from the water.

 WRECKAGE OF WWII B-24 BOMBER DISCOVERED 74 YEARS AFTER IT WAS SHOT DOWN

-Note: This story has been updated with details of Weathers' Bronze Star that was awarded during the Battle of Leyte Gulf.
-Additionally, the story has been corrected to reflect that Guam was also occupied by foreign forces during World War II.